smazumder05/sabrina/README.md

 ### 2. Creating a server

-This code starts a server on TCP port xxxxx and UDP port yyyyy:
+This code starts a server on TCP port xxxxx or an UDP port yyyyy:

 ```java
     Server server = new Server();